-Ahrefs has a reputation as an industry-leading digital marketing tool.
+Ahrefs has a reputation as one of the industry-leading digital marketing tools.
 It’s an all-in-one SEO option that helps businesses audit and optimise a website while analysing the competition.
 It does, however, take a bit of time to navigate and can be somewhat tech-heavy.
 Still, if you want to take a deep dive into SEO and digital marketing, Ahrefs is well worth a look.

 5. KWFinder: For local SEO